thibaudcolas/wagtail-tooling/http-archive/aria-label/README.md

 # aria-label analysis

 Looks for problem patterns in aria-label usage within HTML.
+Published post: [aria-label is a letdown](https://wagtail.org/blog/aria-label-is-a-letdown/).

 The primary dataset is homepages of Wagtail websites, as determined in the HTTP Archive.
 However both the methodology and the results are likely to be generally relevant for any technology.